OpenAstronomy/pyastro/pages/index.rst

 `2018 </2018>`__
 ----------------

-The next conference will be held at the `Center for Computational Astrophysics
+The fourth meeting was held at the `Center for Computational Astrophysics
 <https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/>`__
-in New York on the 30th April - 4th May.
+in New York on the 30th April - 4th May 2018.
 More details can be found `here </2018>`__.

 `2017 </2017>`__
 ----------------